-Dorothy, one of the three Findhorn Foundation Community’s Co-Founders, will turn 100 years on 7 January, 2020.
+Dorothy, one of the three Findhorn Foundation Community’s Co-Founders, turned 100 years on 7 January, 2020.
 Born in Guelph, Ontario, Canada, Dorothy has dedicated her life to a deep enquiry into spiritual matters.
-Whilst working for the British Security Co-ordination from 1940 – 1945, she relocated from Canada to the UK.
-After the war, […]
+Whilst working for British Security Co-ordination from 1940–1945, she relocated from Canada to the UK.
+After the war, staying on in London, […]

+PROJECT INFORMATION UPDATED!
 In 2019 we actively started to plan for a cluster of 8 small S75 flats on the North Whins (NW) site of Duneland, in the Findhorn Ecovillage.
-Here’s the current situation as @03 September 2019: Duneland’s North Whins proposal approved by Moray Council on 20 August 2019.
-PET NW affordable Housing is now moving into […]
+Here’s the current situation as @20 September 2019: Duneland’s North Whins proposal approved by Moray Council on 20 August 2019.
+PET NW affordable Housing is […]

 East, M. (2018).
 Current thinking on sustainable human habitat: the Findhorn Ecovillage case.
 Ecocycles, 4(1), 68-72. https://doi.org/10.19040/ecocycles.v4i1.107